Post job

 A sales development representative qualifies leads at the sales funnel's initial stages.
 Sales development representatives need to conduct research for prospective clients and qualify the leads before handing them to the sales team.
 They develop sales strategies to attract buyers or solicit potential customers.
 They need to build relationships with their customers to determine their needs and qualify the viability of interests to drive sales.
 Also, they collaborate with the sales executives making certain that corporate targets and goals are met.

-There are some key differences in responsibilities as well.
-For example, a business sales representative responsibilities require skills like "business sales," "customer accounts," "strong presentation," and "adt."
+There are some key differences in the responsibilities of each position.
+For example, business sales representative responsibilities require skills like "business sales," "customer accounts," "strong presentation," and "adt."
 Meanwhile a typical sales development representative has skills in areas such as "sdr," "account executives," "linkedin," and "saas."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Sales development representatives tend to reach similar levels of education than business sales representatives.
 In fact, sales development representatives are 0.9% less likely to graduate with a Master's Degree and 0.3% less likely to have a Doctoral Degree.